apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Yemen's Houthis say they will continue sinking British ships**
+**Here's where a $1M winning Powerball ticket was sold in Michigan**

-You can read more about it [here](https://www.reuters.com/world/middle-east/yemens-houthis-say-they-will-continue-sinking-british-ships-2024-03-03/).
+You can read more about it [here](https://www.clickondetroit.com/news/local/2024/03/03/heres-where-a-1m-winning-powerball-ticket-was-sold-in-michigan/).

 ## Requirements
 - Python 3.8